shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Pressing the **Orange** button on the top of the radio in Channel mode displays the Quick Menu for the Channel screen.
 Note that in Quick Menu, the **Orange** button has the same function as the **Green** key, which confirms your current selection.

+*Note:*

-Note.
-The Baofeng RD-5R does not have an Orange button.
+- The Baofeng RD-5R does not have an Orange button.
 On this radio press and hold the orange coloured MR/VFO button to enter the Quick menu

 ##### Copying a channel to VFO